BBloggsbott/BBloggsbott.github.io/_readapaper/2025-10-13-attention-is-all-you-need.md

 Training a deep stack of layers is made possible by two critical techniques applied after each sub-layer.

 - **Residual Connections:** To combat the vanishing gradient problem, the Transformer uses residual (or "skip") connections.
-The input to a sub-layer, $x$, is added directly to the output of that sub-layer, 'Sublayer(x)'.
+The input to a sub-layer, $$x$$, is added directly to the output of that sub-layer, 'Sublayer(x)'.
 The resulting operation is 'output = x + Sublayer(x)'.
 This structure means the layer only needs to learn the **residual** ('F(x) = output - x').
 This makes it much easier to learn identity mappings (by driving the layer's weights to zero) and allows gradients to flow unimpeded through the network via the skip connection "highway," enabling stable training of very deep models.

 - **Layer Normalization:** To stabilize the training process, the output of the residual connection is immediately normalized.
 Layer Normalization rescales the activations within a layer for each training example to have a mean of 0 and a standard deviation of 1.
 This ensures a consistent distribution of inputs to subsequent layers, accelerating training.
 The full operation is 'LayerNorm(x + Sublayer(x))'.